network overlays

 Closing Points: Understanding Network Overlays

 At its core, a network overlay is a virtual network created using software-defined networking (SDN) technologies.
 It enables the creation of logical network segments independent of the physical infrastructure.
-By decoupling the network’s control plane from its data plane, overlays provide flexibility, scalability, and agility for network architectures.
+By decoupling the network’s control plane from its data plane, overlays provide network architectures flexibility, scalability, and agility.

 Benefits of Network Overlays